-Foreword: This is the second article of the “baits” series of Mr2020.
+Foreword: This is the third article of the “baits” series of Mr2020.
 By rendering it as a series, we hope to gather as many authentic phishing email examples as possible.
 What’s point of it?
 You may ask.
 The nature of phishing is of key concern.

 Born in the huge “scam family”, human psychology is bound to be exploited in phishing emails; resorting to technology, it must be self-evolving yet can’t be flawless.
 These traits make it more than necessary to know the flaws of phishing and then get immune with it.